-- 1. Development and site alteration shall not be permitted within the potential habitat of globally significant, nationally endangered or threatened species identified by COSEWIC (not protected by regulation under Ontario's Endangered Species Act), species of special concern at the federal and provincial level and provincially significant species, and their established buffers, except for uses permitted by the General Permitted Uses of Section 6. - 2.
-The extent of the habitat and buffers required for globally significant, nationally endangered or threatened species, or species of special concern at the federal and provincial level will be established through an EIS or EA, to the satisfaction of the City, in consultation with the OMNR or other appropriate agencies, and shall be consistent with any applicable Recovery Strategy for the species identified.
-The extent of habitat required for protection will depend upon the species being considered and their status.
-Where the habitat is identified and confirmed, as meeting the criteria for Significant Wildlife Habitat, it will be protected. - 3.
-Development, and site alteration and essential linear infrastructure shall not may be permitted within all or portions of the Habitat-of for locally-Significant wildlife Species and any established buffers, subject to the requirements under of 6.1.4.76A.1.2.7 and 6.1.4.86A.1.2.8, and where unless it has been demonstrated through an EIS or EA, to the satisfaction of the City, and the GRCA and/or OMNR where appropriate, that there will be no negative impacts on the habitat or its ecological functions, except where: - 4.
-Notwithstanding policy 6A.3.4.23 development, site alteration and essential linear infrastructure may be permitted where it is demonstrated that: - the species is common and relatively widespread at the regional scale or the reasons for the species' decline cannot be mitigated by local habitat protection (e.q., disease); and - ii) all reasonable efforts to protect the habitat in situ have been explored but are not feasible in the context of the proposed development. - c) there will be no negative impacts on the local habitat that is necessary for the maintenance and survival of the species. - 5.
+- 3. Development, site alteration and essential linear infrastructure may be permitted within all or portions of the Habitat for Significant Species and any established buffers, subject to the requirements of 6A.1.2.7 and 6A.1.2.8, and where it has been demonstrated through an EIS or EA, to the satisfaction of the City, and the GRCA and/or MNR where appropriate, that there will be no negative impacts on the habitat or its ecological functions. - 4.
+Notwithstanding policy 6A.3.4.3 development, site alteration and essential linear infrastructure may be permitted where it is demonstrated that: - the species is common and relatively widespread at the regional scale or the reasons for the species' decline cannot be mitigated by local habitat protection (e.g., disease); and - ii) all reasonable efforts to protect the habitat in situ have been explored but are not feasible in the context of the proposed development. - 5.
 Where Habitat of Significant Species is to be protected, alternatives to in situ protection (i.e., habitat restoration or transplanting) may be considered where appropriate. - 6.
-4. The identification status of species considered locally significant by the City based on its significant species lists for in Wellington County will be subject to review and may be revised and updated from time to time through with consideration for data collected as part of periodic scientific analysis and peer review and / or consideration of data collected through an EA or EIS. - 7.
-Open meadow species and associated habitat are in decline and their protection will be encouraged and supported, where appropriate.
+The status of species considered locally significant by the City based on its significant species lists for Wellington County-may be revised and updated from time to time through periodic scientific analysis and peer review and / or consideration of data collected through an EA or EIS.